vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

 abdominal discomfort.
 On 2026-02-10, with my first meal, I took 2 Atrantil capsules.
 I did experience burps suggesting that the Atrantil reached my stomach, but my guess is that the dose so far is too little to make it clear if the Atrantil is working.
+I took another 2 Atrantil capsules with my second meal on 2026-02-11 and plan to continue to take 2 capsules per day (both in the same meal) for a few more days while continuing to monitor symptoms and my methane fermentation score.

 ## Data appendix